mbabey/chat-server-test-saddle/README.md

 4. Run the test saddle.

-      usage: ./chat-test-saddle -l <server | client> -i <ip address> -p <port number> [-t]
-      -l <server | client>, whether to run server or client tests
-      -i <ip address>, if server selected for -l, will run the server at this ip address.
-          if client selected for -l, will connect to a server at this ip address.
+      usage: ./chat-test-saddle -l <server | client> -i <ip address> -p <port number> [-t] -l <server | client>, whether to run the test server or test client -i <ip address>, if server selected for -l, will run the server at this ip address. if client selected for -l, will connect to a server at this ip address.
-      -p <port number>, if server selected for -l, will run the server at this port number.
-          if client selected for -l, will connect to a server at this port number.
+      -p <port number>, if server selected for -l, will run the server at this port number. if client selected for -l, will connect to a server at this port number.
       [-t], optionally trace the execution of the program.